-Maximum Here you can specify the number of clients, that can connect to the access point.
+Maximum count of clients Client-Bridge-Support Here you can specify the number of clients, that can connect to the access point.
 Further clients are rejected.

-Client-Bridge-Support Enable this option for an access point, if you have enabled the client-bridge support in the WLAN client mode for a client station.
+dge- Enable this option for an access point, if you have enabled the client-bridge support in the WLAN client mode for a client station.